 For other types of theft, check out the Pennsylvania Consolidated Statutes, title 18, chapter 39, or consult with an attorney.

-The classifications below pertain to run-of-the-mill theft offenses.
-Thefts involving aggravating circumstances—where property is taken directly from another person, or by threat, or in breach of a fiduciary obligation—will result in more serious charges and harsher fines not covered here.
+The classifications below pertain to theft offenses that don't involve aggravating factors.
+Thefts involving aggravating circumstances—where property is taken directly from another person, by threat, or in breach of a fiduciary obligation—will result in more serious charges and harsher fines not covered here.

 Theft constitutes a felony of the second degree if any of the following apply:

-A defendant convicted of a second-degree felony is subject to up to ten years in prison and a $25,000 fine.
+A defendant convicted of a second-degree felony is subject to up to 10 years in prison and a $25,000 fine.

 Felony theft of the first degree involves stolen property worth $500,000 or more or, in the case of theft by receiving stolen property, the property received, retained, or disposed of is a firearm and the receiver is in the business of buying or selling stolen property.
 In either scenario, the offender faces up to 20 years in prison and a $25,000 fine.

-Like many states, Pennsylvania's shoplifting laws provide for both criminal and civil penalties.
+Like many states, Pennsylvania's shoplifting laws provide both criminal and civil penalties.

 A person commits retail theft (shoplifting) by intentionally doing any of the following acts without the merchant's consent and with the intent to deprive the merchant of the goods or their full retail value: